pklsnkov/diploma_scripts/README.md

 # diploma_scripts
-Scripts that were used for uploading and processing data while writing the thesis
+Some scripts that were used for uploading and processing data while writing the thesis